-Now only a few days to Christmas, our winter holidays are sure not the same as past years but the pandemic agitation as well as the quarantine fatigue has resulted in a pent-up desire to travel, making winter holidays our last chance to make up for all the lost holidays in 2020.
-Agree, that’s a lot of pressure on a holiday season but India is pure bliss during the winters – the freezing cold mountains, the pleasant beaches, the misty valleys of South India – how do you even resist these!
+Now only a few weeks to Christmas, our winter holidays are drawing close.
+There’s no denying that India is pure bliss during the winters – the freezing cold mountains, the pleasant beaches, the misty valleys of South India – how do you even resist these!

-While some of you may still be paranoid about stepping out for a holiday this year, but what if I gave you some offbeat winter adventure suggestions that are absolutely safe even in 2020?
+While some of you may still be paranoid about stepping out for a holiday this year, but what if I gave you some offbeat winter adventure suggestions that are absolutely safe?
 Would you still be home watching Netflix and chase deadlines day in and day out?
 Well, here are a few recommendations to help you make up your mind –

 1. Rent an igloo in Manali